Weakest Link: Host

-The new Dutch host Bridget Maasland is also the first host worldwide not to wear black clothing on every episode.
-Although she does wear dark and black suits on about half of the shows, she often wears bright colored outfits in the other episodes.
-Her style of hosting resembles the style Anne Robinson adapted in the later UK shows, asking contestants more about their private lives, let them sing and dance during the voting and chit chat about more than just the mistakes made.
+Bridget Maasland, host of the Dutch version, became the first host worldwide not to wear black clothing on every episode.
+Although she did wear dark and black suits on about half of the shows, she often wore bright colored outfits on the other episodes.
+Her style of hosting resembles the style Anne Robinson adapted in the later UK shows (post 2005), asking contestants more about their private lives, letting them sing and dance during the voting and talk about more than just the mistakes made.
+Maria Kiseleva was the second host to wear bright (she would wear light-blue or white on the 2020-23 revival and in the 2023 unlicensed Na vykhod!.

-The hosting attitude of Jane Lynch who hosted the American edition's 2020 revival was more so that of sarcasm, and snarky - reminiscent of her noted Sue Sylvester character from Glee.

-US version
+American version

 Syndicated

-In the second syndicated version of the American version, after the second to last round, the last two contestants do not face the clock and the money tree.
+From the second season of the syndicated version in the United States, after the penultimate round, the last two contestants do not face the clock and the money tree.
 Instead, the remaining two contestants go straight into the head-to-head round.
-In the event the Strongest Link is voted off, the Second-Strongest Link makes the decision as to who goes first.
+In the event the Strongest Link is voted off, the Second-Strongest Link decides who goes first.

 2020 revival

 Unlike the original version, the top prize money available increases after each round.
 The top prize money starts at $25,000 in round 1 and increases by $25,000 per round until round 4.
-The top prize money in rounds 5 and 6 is set at $250,000 and $500,000, respectively.
+The top prize money in rounds 5 and 6 are set at $250,000 and $500,000, respectively.

 A minor addition to the game is that of a buzzer added to each contestant's podium.
 This is used both to bank money (with contestants not only having to say the word "bank" before being asked the question but must also press the buzzer), as well as to reveal the contestant's vote.

+If the team reaches the target but hasn't banked (already reached or exceeded it on the chain), the round ends immediately with no need to bank once the question necessary to achieve the target has been answered.

 Some non-gameplay variations were also adapted to the revived series: the contestants no longer handwrite their votes, rather they vote via a touch screen panel, tapping the button of the player they wish to vote off.
-This screen is also used to present visual information for visual questions - where the host will ask the contestants to identify items that appear on the screen.
-Additionally, the host will discuss the contestants' mistakes before the vote reveals - with the weakest link being eliminated immediately after the vote reveal.
+This screen is also used to present visual information for visual questions – where the host will ask the contestants to identify items that appear on the screen.
+Additionally, the host will discuss the contestants' mistakes before the vote reveals – with the weakest link being eliminated immediately after the vote reveal.
 Like season 2 of the syndicated version, once only two contestants remain the game goes straight to the head-to-head round.

-Changes from this version were featured in the 2021 Australian version - with the top prize being $250,000 and the prize increases for each round being as follows ($10,000, $15,000, $20,000, $30,000, $75,000, $100,000).
+Changes from this version were featured in the 2021 Australian version – with the top prize being $250,000 and the prize increases for each round being as follows ($10,000, $15,000, $20,000, $30,000, $75,000, $100,000).